 - 4 mini sweet peppers

 - 2 cloves garlic

 - Drizzle the original Canary Island garlic olive oil in an electric skillet or pan on medium heat and add chopped fresh garlic.

 - Add chopped onions, yellow squash, zucchini, and mini sweet peppers followed by the portabello mushroom and tomatoes.
 Drizzle the 2 tablespoons of hot Canary Island garlic olive oil over all veggies and let cook 3 minutes.

 - Add 1/2 ounce of Braggs Liquid Aminos diluted with 1 1/2 ounces of water.
 Add the capers and raisins (a drizzle of honey, optional), turn the heat slightly.
 Let cook 5 minutes, stirring occasionally.

 - Serve on a sliced baguette.
 For a wheat and gluten free option, serve over brown rice.

 Kristi Linebaugh and Miriam Vigoa are the founders of Vigoa Cuisine and Olive Oils and co-authors of There's No Food In Your Food.
-You can find them in the Expo Center in Booth 1647 at the Wisconsin State through Aug.
-12. They will also be at the Jaycees Venetian Festival in Lake Geneva and the Cranberry Festival in Warrens Wisconsin later this summer.
+You can find them in the Expo Center in Booth 1647 at the Wisconsin State Fair through Aug.
+11. They will also be at the Jaycees Venetian Festival in Lake Geneva and the Cranberry Festival in Warrens Wisconsin later this summer.